yeferson321/Api-weathermap/README.md

 ## Your unique API key

+Create a .env file and add your API_KEY.
 You can always find it on your account page under the (https://home.openweathermap.org/api_keys)

 ## Temperature is available in Fahrenheit, Celsius and Kelvin units.